 Taking vitamin D supplement or directly from the sun.

-Get good quality of sleep and plenty of full sleep.
+Get good better quality deep sleep and plenty of full sleep.

 By consuming some of the natural testosterone boosters.